BioMedIA/poster-templates/README.md

 The template by Kevin Keraudren has been slightly modified to feature the biomedia logo and have a colour style consistent with the Imperial College branding.
 Also the background of the boxes is now white which makes it easier to include non-rasterised figures that by default have a white background.
 Kevin's original code has some cool tikz figure make in.
 Have a look on the internal BioMedIA pages.

 Christian Baumgartner (c.f.baumgartner@gmail.com)
-11. October 2016
+Date: 11.
+October 2016

 # Visual example